hannah-lindback/TodoApplication/README.md

 # Todo Application

 A simple Todo application featuring separate frontend and backend components.
-The backend is built with Node.js and Express, while the frontend uses React.
+The backend is built with Node.js and Express, while the frontend uses React and Nextjs.

 ---